Almond Flour Chocolate Chip Cookies

 • 2 large eggs

-• 1 teaspoon pure vanilla extract
+• 1 tsp pure vanilla extract

 Instructions

-• In a medium-sized bowl, combine the almond flour, baking powder baking soda, and salt.
+• In a medium-sized bowl, combine the almond flour, baking powder, baking soda, and salt.
 Mix with a spoon until well combined.

 • In a separate large bowl or stand mixer bowl, beat the butter, granulated sugar, brown sugar, eggs, and pure vanilla extract.
 Be sure to mix the egg in completely.